yashgoel7291/GameOfBlocks/README.md

 SnT_Summer_Project
 1) Assignment 1

-In this code, I have used the class MessageDigest for the package "security" in java to use the SHA-256 method to get the hash value in bytes for the appended message(Entered by user + the value to be calculated).
+In this code, I have used the class MessageDigest from the package "security" in java to use the SHA-256 method to get the hash value in bytes for the appended message(Entered by user + the value to be calculated).

 I have build a 'bytesToHex(byte[] bytes)' function that returns the Hexadecimal String value of the hash(in bytes).
 In this function , using for loop we get the